 She immediately hit her stride working with adviser Richard Seigel, professor of biology.
 “Dr. Seigel pushed me to learn different things — not to stay in one box,” she says.

 She joined his group of students and researchers who have helped preserve the Northern Map Turtle after the endangered species was discovered around 2008 in Port Deposit, Maryland.
 Involved in public outreach, Soto educated the public about the turtles and their reticent habits.

 “I had the opportunity to teach people about how conservation efforts make it safer for the endangered turtles,” she notes.

 After that internship, Soto became an unstoppable conservation advocate, working at the National Aquarium in Baltimore telling guests “why it's our job to keep the oceans clean and the animals that call it home safe.”
 She also mentored TU students in biology.
 Only the coronavirus stopped her work and halted a volunteer effort at the Maryland Zoo in Baltimore as well as research on box turtles in Silver Spring, Maryland.

 Even a pandemic, however, cannot dampen her enthusiasm for conservation or an advanced degree.
-Soto has been working on campus this fall as a lab assistant for biology professor Chris Salice, studying the ecotoxicology of brown anoles as part of a Department of Defense research project.
-She is also still full speed ahead with plans for graduate school after her December graduation.
+In her senior year, Soto worked as a lab assistant for biology professor Chris Salice, studying the ecotoxicology of brown anoles as part of a Department of Defense research project.